ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 flows with e2e test suites.
 There are several companies, including testim.

-io and rainforestqa.com, that are exploring using AI and ML to solve this problem. ese solutions deploy fuzzy visual testing instead of relying on the presence or absence of CSS selectors, for example, to try and improve test reliability.
+io and rainforestqa.com, that are exploring using AI and ML to solve this problem.
+These solutions deploy fuzzy visual testing instead of relying on the presence or absence of CSS selectors, for example, to try and improve test reliability.
 Hopefully by the time you read this, the state of the art will have advanced a bit further, and the value proposition of end-to-end tests will be even stronger than at the time of this writing.

 VISUAL REGRESSION TESTING